Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

 about the band's history and the band members, and possibly book them for shows.\
 \
-The bands management are interested in selling more of their music/merchandiseand getting more gigs.
+The bands management are interested in selling more of their music/ merchandise and getting more gigs.

 #### The aim of this website
 Provide a useful rescource for band fans to keep to to date.\
-*Including*
+*Including:*
 - Band News.
 - Tickets to upcomming band shows.
 - Ability to book band for events.
 - Provide a branding centric and cohesive experience.
 - Provide users with the abilty to listen to recent band tracks from anywhere on the site.

 **In addition**\
-Owing to the pandemic related cancelations of all band shows.\
+Owing to the pandemic related cancelations of all band shows.
 An area was created for band members to showcase their 'studio sessions'.
 Allowing fans to still enjoy and interact with the band.
-And providing the bands management team with referals for the band YouTube channel.
+And providing the bands management team with a with referals for the band YouTube channel.

 #### The goals of the band & management
 The website owners have highlighted,
-- Selling more of their music & merchandise
+- Selling more of their music & merchandise.
-- Getting more
+- Getting more gigs/ bookings.

 ### User Stories
 #### New User Stories